 Jubilee Loop Walk – 1 hour walk

 This is the section to walk if you’re short of time.
-You pass some of London’s main sights: Buckingham Palace, St James’s Park, the Houses of Parliament, Big Ben, Westminster Abbey and Horse Guards Parade.
+It’s a 2 mile (3km) route passing some of London’s main sights: Buckingham Palace, St James’s Park, the Houses of Parliament, Big Ben, Westminster Abbey and Horse Guards Parade.

 The walk starts and ends in Trafalgar Square (Charing Cross, Embankment, Leicester Square or Piccadilly tube stations).